submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

     // Selects the pods to which the GlobalnetEgressIP will be applied.
     // If multiple pods match the selector the same egressIP will be used for all those pods.
     // +optional
-    PodSelector PodSelectorSpec `json:"podSelector,omitempty"`
+    Selector SelectorSpec `json:"selector,omitempty"`

     // Clients can request a specific globalIP to be allocated.
 If the requested
     // globalIP is part of globalCIDR of the Cluster and is not allocated to other
     // K8s objects, then it will be allocated, otherwise creation of the CRD will fail.
     // Valid values are empty string (""), or a valid IP address from the globalCIDR of
     // the Cluster.
 This field cannot be changed through updates.
-    GlobalIP    string          `json:"private_ip"`
+    GlobalIP  string      `json:"global_ip"`
 }

-type PodSelectorSpec struct {
+type SelectorSpec struct {
-    // MatchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels
-    // map is equivalent to an element of matchExpressions, whose key field is "key", the
-    // operator is "In", and the values array contains only "value".
-The requirements are ANDed.
-    MatchLabels map[string]string `json:"matchLabels"`
+    // Selects the pods to which this GlobalnetEgressIP object applies.
+The allocated
+	// global_ip will be used for all the Pods selected by this field.
+    PodSelector metav1.LabelSelector `json:"podSelector"`

     // Associated priority to be used for the selected pods.
-    // Its value should be between 0 (lowest) and 1000 (highest) inclusive.
+    // Its value should be between 1 (lowest) and 1000 (highest) inclusive.
-    // When this value is omitted, the default value of 0 is used.
+    // When this value is omitted, the default value of 1 is used.
     // +optional
     Priority    int32 `json:"priority,omitempty"`
 }